 Your child is unique, so the way he or he grows and changes will also be unique.

 The most important tool you have when it comes to determining whether everything is as it should be is your instinct, your gut feeling.

-As a mother I experienced this discrepancy between general newborn development guidelines and my son's own development time and time again.
+As a mother I experienced this discrepancy between general development guidelines and my son's own development time and time again.